telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 The seventh parameter of connectionTreat is a pointer to `size_t` and in the last call to connectionTreat, this pointer points to a size_t variable that contains the value zero.

-After receiving this last callback, the payload can be parsed and treated, which is taken care of by `serveFunction()`, invoked at the end of `connectionTreat()`, after quite a few checks.
+After receiving this last callback, the payload can be parsed and treated, which is taken care of by `orion::requestServe()`, invoked at the end of `connectionTreat()`, after quite a few checks.

 The URI parameters of the request are ready from the very first call of `connectionTreat()` and they are